Black Orchid (Doctor Who)

 Black Orchid is the fifth serial of the 19th season of the British science fiction television series Doctor Who, which was first broadcast on BBC1 on 1 and 2 March 1982.

 The serial is set in an English estate in 1925.
 In the serial, the alien time traveller the Fifth Doctor (Peter Davison) investigates the murder of two servants during a fancy dress party.

-This story was the first purely historical adventure for the Doctor—featuring no science fiction elements save for the TARDIS and the regular cast—since The Highlanders (1966).
-Sarah Sutton plays two characters in this story.
+This story was the first period adventure for the Doctor—featuring no science fiction elements save for the TARDIS and the regular cast.
+Although it is suggested that Black Orchid is the first purely historical story since The Highlanders (1966), this is not the case: it is set in the 1920s, but is not based around any historical event and features no characters from history.

+Sarah Sutton plays two characters in this story: Nyssa and Ann Talbot.